 An overview of the PHP scripts used within this technical report is shown in appendix one and appendix in two, this will give a visual representation and help the end user to understand what has been achieved.

 CSV to MySQL conversion

-The following breakdown explains the programming statements used to create the application which converts the CSV into the MySQL database.
+The following breakdown explains the programming statements used to create the application, which converts the CSV into the MySQL database.

 Stage One